All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Beyond EVOKE, large-scale observational studies have found promising associations.
 One study analyzing medical records of over 100,000 patients found that people taking GLP-1 medications had significantly lower rates of Alzheimer's diagnosis compared to matched controls.
 Another study found reduced rates of dementia-related hospitalizations.

-However, observational studies cannot prove cause and effect.
-People who take GLP-1 medications may differ from those who do not in ways that also affect dementia risk.
-That is why randomized controlled trials like EVOKE are so important.
+But observational studies can't prove cause and effect.
+People who take GLP-1 medications may differ from those who don't in ways that also affect dementia risk.
+That's why randomized controlled trials like EVOKE are so important.

 The Weight-Brain Connection